Classification of smooth embeddings of 4-manifolds in 7-space, I

-It would be interesting to describe $ E^9(N)$ for closed connected 5-manifold $N$ such that $H_1(N)=0$.
-This reduces to description of the fibers of the Whitney invariant $ E^9(N)\to H_2(N;\Z_2)$ (which is surjective), i.e. the orbits of the action $\Z_2\cong E^9(S^5)\to E^9(N)$ (here we would need [Kr99, 5.ii]).
+It would be interesting to describe $E^9(N)$ for closed connected 5-manifold $N$.
+If $H_1(N)=0$, this reduces to description of the fibers of the Whitney invariant $E^9(N)\to H_2(N;\Z_2)$ [MA] (which is surjective), i.e. of the orbits of the action $\Z_2\cong E^9(S^5)\to E^9(N)$.
+Here we would need [Kr99, 5.ii].

-It would be interesting to describe $ E^8(N)$ for closed connected smooth simply-connected 5-manifolds $N$.
-One would need $E^8(S^5)$ [AC].
+It would be interesting to describe $E^8(N)$ for closed connected smooth simply-connected 5-manifolds $N$.
+The first step is to find $E^8(S^5)$ [AC].
 (Note that the calculations of $E^8(S^5)$ in previous versions of this paper is incorrect due to a misreference to [Ha66]: $E^9(S^6)=0$ is not stated there and is presumably wrong.)